Wacky-Mole/WackysDatabase/README.md

         If one of them is missing, then the two pieces of equipment have no effect, which can be regarded as a limitation

     Q:  On an item "name" is the prefab name, "m_name" is the in game name?
 Then on recipes, "name" is the name of the prefab item name?
-        A: Correct on both.
-For cloned recipes, it looks at cloneprefabname, recipe name needs to be unique
+        A: For cloned recipes, it looks at cloneprefabname for item prefab name.
+For regular recipes the name points to the item.

     Q: I can't repair spawned in Cloned items, how do I fix?
-        A: Repairstation is set in the recipe, make a cloned recipe, and set to disable or change a req to SwordCheat.
+        A: Repairstation is set in the recipe, make a cloned recipe, and set to disable or change a req to SwordCheat. - Wacky Later - I have no idea what I am trying to suggest here, but I am going to leave it for now.
+Do whatever makes it work.

     Q: How does Piece Snapshot work?
-        A: Piece snapshot has given me a lot of problems so it only loads the at Game.SpawnPlayer.
+        A: Piece snapshot has given me a lot of problems so it only loads at Game.SpawnPlayer.
 If you do a wackydb_reload use the wackydb_snapshot command to reload snapshots.

 </details>